vargvinter/cert/21 Notifications.md

 ### Unicode Content

-If your SMS message will contain unicode characters, you should call the unicode method when constructing the NexmoMessage instance:
+If SMS message will contain unicode characters, call the `unicode` method when constructing the `NexmoMessage` instance:

 ```php
 public function toNexmo($notifiable)